-Zero Waste Bulk – COMING SOON!
-Will carry a wide variety of reusable household and personal items, and bulk items that can be purchased with containers brought from home.
+Zero Waste Bulk – Carries a wide variety of reusable household and personal items and bulk items that can be purchased with containers brought from home.

 Herb and Spice Food – Carries bulk dry goods as well as bulk refrigerated goods (i.e. tofu).
 Bring your own container or egg carton, to be tared at the cash register.
 Also carries products from other local businesses in Ottawa.